elastic/kibana/CONTRIBUTING.md

 ```

 Install the latest version of [yarn](https://yarnpkg.com). (**Important:** Due to a [bug in yarn 1.7.0](https://github.com/yarnpkg/yarn/issues/5876)
 you can't use that yarn version.
-Please use any other version.)
+Please check the `package.json` `engine` entry for supported yarn versions.)

 Bootstrap Kibana and install all the dependencies